arpitgo4/React-Redux-Scaffold/README.md

 # You will see a sample Single Page Application
 ```

-Backend server will start at http://localhost:8080 or the value provided in PORT environment variable, inside **forever** process and bundled frontend client will be served from the `dist` directory.

 ## Known Limitations
 * Hot Reloading of the Routes ( Browser refresh is needed! ).